David 8: Alien: Covenant (2017)

 After a Neomorph attacks and decapitates Covenant security officer Rosenthal, David approaches it and pacifies it by attempting to communicate.
 The ship's captain, Christopher Oram, kills the Neomorph, upsetting David.
 Held at gunpoint by Oram, David shows him how he has been utilizing the mutagen to try and engineer the "perfect organism", with the Neomorphs being one of the outcomes.
 David leads Oram to a room filled with Alien Eggs or Ovomorphs, where Oram is attacked and impregnated by a Facehugger by forcing its ovipositor down his throat.
 David watches as Oram awakens a short time later and dies as an Alien Xenomorph bursts out of his chest.
 Having discovered the dissected and mutilated corpse of Shaw, Walter confronts David, stating that he knows that David killed her, along with the Engineers.
 Walter rejects David's offer to join him, prompting David to deliver a Judas kiss and then impale him through the neck with his flute, apparently terminating him.

 David encounters Daniels, who he attacks after giving a Judas kiss.
 Walter intervenes and the two androids engage in a fight.
-Though Walter has the upper-hand, David reaches for a knife and defeats Walter, secretly assuming his identity.
+Though initially Walter has the upper-hand, David reaches for a knife and defeats Walter, secretly assuming his identity.
 David escapes with the few survivors aboard a cargo lander, which is used to kill an Alien giving chase.
 Aboard Covenant, the ship's mainframe computer, MU/TH/UR ("Mother"), informs the crew that an "unidentified life form" has stowed away.
 David coordinates with Daniels and the ship's pilot, Tennessee, to lead the Alien to the terraforming bay, where the creature is flushed into space.
 David helps Tennessee into cryosleep followed by Daniels.
 Before Daniels goes to sleep, she mentions her dream about a cabin on the lake, which she had previously told Walter about.
 When David does not recognize her story, Daniels realizes who he is and panics, before David puts her into cryosleep.
 David regurgitates two Alien embryos and stores them in cold storage next to the human embryos.
 With the humans and embryos at his mercy, he sends out a transmission impersonating Walter that states that all the crew members, except for Daniels and Tennessee, were killed in a neutrino blast and that they are still en route to their original destination, Origae-6.